ChangeVision/astah-miro-plugin/README.md

 # astah-miro Plugin
 ## About

-The plugin that enables import/export of diagrams between astah* and miro.
+The plugin that enables import/export of diagrams between Astah and miro.

 Following items can be import/export.
 - Importing from miro